VG Tutorial Part 1: Learn How You Can Produce Authentic Guitar Performances Within Minutes

 If you like, play the clip a few more times and watch out for automation controlling knobs and switches.

 You might think this performance was probably the height of what Virtual Guitarist IRON can do, and that it took a lot of time and expertise.
-But actually, it was pretty easy, took only 15 minutes to create, and we’ll share the files with you so you can download and play with the clip, and use it as a template for creating your own stunning guitar tracks.
+But actually, it was pretty easy, took only 15 minutes to create, and we’ll share the files with you so you can download and play with the clip.

 In a nutshell, this is how the clip you just heard was done: